jquery/jquery-color/README.md

 ###Working with other colors:
     transition( othercolor, distance ) // the color distance ( 0.0 - 1.0 ) of the way between this color and othercolor
-    blend( othercolor ) // Will apply this color on top of the other color using alpha blending
+    blend( othercolor ) // Will apply this color on top of the other color using alpha blending is( othercolor ) // Will determine if this color is equal to all defined properties of othercolor

 ##jQuery.Color properties